TEAMLIGHTSABERS/FRC_Code/README.md

 ![image](https://user-images.githubusercontent.com/54441806/206072601-60adb60e-19bf-4245-85d4-27e3497e33dd.png)
 ---------------------------------------------------------------------------------------------------------------
-If you are using the GetHub Desktop, you will need to select the storage location you created above and make sure that the URL is pointing to the FRC_2024 Online Repository before clicking Clone.
+If you are using the GetHub Desktop, you will need to select the storage location you created above and make sure that the URL is pointing to the FRC_Code Online Repository before clicking Clone.

 When GitHub Desktop opens, then it may open to the "main" branch.
 If this is the case then you must switch it to the "LastnameDev" branch.